Solar-network/docs/docs/swipeswap/technical-details/security/contract-procedure.md

-## Phase 1 - Sending tokens to SwipeSwap Contract (BSC/ETH)
+## Phase 1 - Sending tokens to SXPSwap Contract (BSC/ETH)

 In order to facilitate a successful migration, the Swipe (SXP) tokens on BEP20/ERC20 are meant to enter a contract and never leave the contract ever again.<br />
 This is facilitated by a contract on BEP20 and ERC20.

 The process consists on 2 main functions.<br />
-1. The first function "approve", which exists on the Swipe (SXP) token contract, this serves for the purpose of approving the SwipeSwap contract to move the Swipe tokens over the new SwipeSwap Contract.<br />
+1. The first function "approve", which exists on the Swipe (SXP) token contract, this serves for the purpose of approving the SXPSwap contract to move the Swipe tokens over the new SXPSwap Contract.<br />
-2. The second function "transferTokenToContract", this serves for the purpose of sending the tokens that were previously approved to SwipeSwap.<br />
+2. The second function "transferTokenToContract", this serves for the purpose of sending the tokens that were previously approved to SXPSwap.<br />

 Functions on the new contract.<br />
 The function "transferTokenToContract" is only accepted if the following parameters are included.<br />